debiki/talkyard-prod-one/README.md

 Next things for you to do:

+- In the browser, follow the getting-started guide.
 - Copy backups off-site, regularly.
 See the Backups section below.
-- In the browser, follow the getting-started guide.
+- Pay for some send-email-service (e.g. https://www.sparkpost.com, they seem
+  inexpensive), and configure email server settings in `conf/app/play.conf`.
+- Configure Gmail and Facebook login — I should write instructions for this.
+- Send an email to `support at ed.community` so we get your address, and can contact you to inform you about security issues and about major softgrade upgrades that might require you to do something manually.